 4.1.1 lead and manage the business of the Company;

 4.1.2 propose and implement a strategy for the success of the Company’s business;

 4.1.3 lead and maintain the Company’s investor relations activities;

-4.1.4 monitors, reviews, and manages key strategies with the Board; and
+4.1.4 monitor, review, and manage key strategies with the Board; and

-4.1.5 ensures the Board is aware of the views and opinions of employees on relevant matters.
+4.1.5 ensure the Board is aware of the views and opinions of employees on relevant matters.

 5.2 The Non-Executive Directors challenge and, scrutinise the performance of the Executive Directors while supporting them in their delivery of the Company’s strategy and management of the Group’s risks.